m-kuntz03/m-kuntz03/README.md

 ## Heyo! :dragon:

-I'm in my fifth semester studying physics at Universität Heidelberg.
+I'm in my sixth semester studying physics at Universität Heidelberg.

-Currently I am working on a project internship in the GALENA group at ARI (Astronomisches Recheninstitut) here in Heidelberg.
+Currently I am working on my Bachelors Thesis in the GALENA group at ARI (Astronomisches Recheninstitut) here in Heidelberg.

-As a result as well as apart from my studies I am always eager to expand my coding and technical knowledge, which this is supposed to be a platform for.

 ### I hope you are having a great day!